BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 • Cover functionality, usability, responsiveness, accessibility, and compatibility.

-• Test both positive and negative scenarios for thorough coverage.
+• Test both positive and negative scenarios for complete coverage.

-• Use consistent test data to check different cases and edge conditions.
+• Use consistent test data to check variations and edge cases.

-• Automate repetitive tests to save time and improve efficiency.
+• Automate repetitive UI tests to improve efficiency and speed.

-• Perform cross-browser and cross-device testing to ensure a consistent user experience.
+• Conduct cross-browser and cross-device testing to ensure consistent UX.

 Start Testing With Katalon